Le Congrès de la Culture Française en Floride

 French Three – Social concerns, general cultural information requiring the use of the present, past, imperfect, future and conditional tenses.
 Time Limit: Three minutes.

 French Four – COA and COF: Personal opinions, social concerns, cultural information and anything that may comprise the content of advanced level classes.
-Time Limit: Four minutes
+Time Limit: Four m

 A quick mind, good vocabulary, and fluency are needed for success.
 The goal is to communicate.